 Want to add in some work for your mid section?
 Take a look at the plank challenge.

 Is the Squat Challenge safe?

 Squatting is one of the most natural human movements.
-That being said, it’s a good idea to talk to your doctor before attempting any new workout, especially if you haven’t exercised in a while or have a history of knee or hip problems.
+That being said, it’s important to consult with your doctor before starting any new workout or exercise program.